-One of the topics we explore in depth in our Advanced Barista Skills class at the Australian Barista Academy is brew water temperature and its effect on espresso taste and extraction.
+One of the topics we explore in depth in our Advanced Barista Skills class at the Five Senses Barista Academy is brew water temperature and its effect on espresso taste and extraction.

 Brew temp is an easily accessible brew parameter with the right espresso machine, but is not something that all café operations chose to alter as part of their morning dial in.
 Conversely there are plenty of cafes using brew temperature for everything from regulating extraction yield, to overcoming issues with machine and grinder temperature as their workload increases.
 To bridge the gap and provide some info for new and experienced baristas alike, I?ve prepared some objective testing and solid numbers to digest.

 Brew temperature: things people say

 It has been observed using a standardised recipe and solid brewing technique that brewing hotter will result in higher extraction yields (more content removed over time) while brewing colder will extract content at a slower rate (less content removed over time).
 Taste wise, hotter temps result in increased body and sweetness (with a greater chance of astringency and bitterness), while cooler temps emphasise less bitterness, body and sweetness (resulting in a sour, bright shot).

 Baristas who are savvy with brew temp modification might make some of the following suggestions:

 - Lowering the brew temp will enhance acidity in coffee/raising the brew temp will decrease acidity in coffee.

 - As the grinder heats up, the ground espresso coffee tend to become more soluble, and extraction yields can increase.
 Lowering the brew temp is a way to counter this.

 - Don’t change your grind to affect your extraction yield; change your brew temp

 - Increasing the temperature can be used to increase the extraction yield of a slow, dripping shot.